Baker, Burton & Lundy: Attorneys Who Help With Life’s Hardest Problems

 Why Choose a Personal Injury Attorney at Baker, Burton & Lundy

-Partner Albro Lundy III has over 30 years of trial experience and particular experience in personal injury litigation, including multiple multi-million dollar victories.
-With his associate Evan Koch, he and our litigation team work closely with your family to develop a specific understanding of the full impact of your loss.
+Partner Albro Lundy III has over 35 years of trial experience and particular experience in personal injury litigation, including multiple multi-million dollar victories.
+Along with his associates Evan Koch and Stephen Semos, our litigation team works closely with your family to develop a specific understanding of the full impact of your loss.
 Then, we present your unique, compelling loss to the negotiators or jurors who have the power to resolve your legal claims.

 At Baker, Burton & Lundy, our attorneys have successfully resolved many challenging personal injury claims.
 You can expect our attorneys to be both caring and tenacious in our efforts to recover maximum compensation for your family.